jenfi-eng/exam-long-mail-service/README.md

 You will note that there are some ambiguities in the above, and some points where you will have to make design decisions.
 You should clearly note which ones you spotted and what restrictions you placed on behaviour in order to make the problem tractable.

-Your REST API design need not be clever, or optimise load, but must be functionally correct.

-You need not worry about authenticating owners, Train Operators, or postmasters.

-This task can easily take way longer than 6 hours if you allow it so don't let that happen.
+This task can easily take way longer than 4 hours if you allow it so don't let that happen.

 ## Example